merobi-hub/add-copyright/README.md

 # Add Copyright

 A script for adding a copyright line to all files in a project having a specified file type.
-This utility for open-source project authors supports eight different file types and, to minimize the potential for breakage, excludes a number of problematic file types.
+This utility for open-source project authors supports eight different file types.
 To ease the review process, the script is designed to change only one type of file at a time.

 ## Supported file types